bodik/sner4/README.md

   attributes container.
 Each module has a different config and target specification, see corresponding module implementation for details.

-* **Excl** (exclusion) -- CIDR or regex targets exclusion specifications.
-Used during job assignment phase when scheduler silently discards targets according to the list.

 * **Job** -- workload unit object, eg. assignment and output tuple.
+  Job assignment features CIDR or regex targets exclusions based on configuration values.

 * **Heatmap**, **Readynet** -- internal structures for rate-limited target selection.